-Recordkeeping: Non-Certified Worker Training
+Non-Certified Renovator Training Records

-- · Worker's name. - Description of lead safe work practices the worker is trained to perform. - Completed and signed skills evaluation checklists. - · Date(s) of training. - Name and signature of the Certified Renovator who conducted the training.
+- Name and Signature of the Certified Renovator. - Description of the lead safe work practices the non-certified renovation worker is trained to perform. - Completed and signed skills evaluation checklists. - Date(s) of training. - Name and signature of the Certified Renovator who conducted the training.